 - Puts the concepts, tools, and relationships in the hands of people in poverty to make a difference in their own lives and in the life of their community.

-If you are interested in participating in the Spring 2021 Getting Ahead Workshop, please complete the form below.
+If you are interested in participating in the Fall 2021 Getting Ahead Workshop, please complete the form below.